ietf-wg-acme/draft-acme-rats/draft-ietf-acme-rats.md

 This is a new identifier type.

-type (required, string):
-: The string "trusthworthy".
+* type (required, string): The string "trusthworthy".

-value (required, string):
-: The constant string "trustworthy"
+* value (required, string): The constant string "trustworthy"

 The following sections detail the changes.

+EDNOTE: why not use "attested" or "rats"?

 ## Step 1: newOrder Request Object

 During the certificate order creation step, the Client sends a /newOrder JWS request (Section 7.4 of {{RFC8555}}) whose payload contains an array of identifiers.

-The client adds the `trustworthy` identifier to the array.
+The client MAY add the `trustworthy` identifier to the array to indicate that it is capable of providing remote attestation.
+This is entirely optional and the server MAY choose to challenge for attestation or not according to its configuration for the requested certificate profile irrespective of whether the client indicated that it is attestation-capable.

 This MUST NOT be the only identifier in the array, as this identity type does not, on its own, provide enough authorization to issue a certificate.
 In this example, a `dns` identity is chosen for the domain name `client01.finance.example`.